getbubblenow/bubble-docs/api/message_localization.md

 ## Message Bundles

-Bubble's localized strings are grouped into a few different message bundles.
+Bubble's localized strings are grouped into a few different message bundles:

   * `pre_auth`: messages that may need to be displayed before a user session has begun.
 As such, the API call to retrieve these does not require a user session.
   * `post_auth`: messages that would only be displayed for a logged-in user.
 A valid session is required.